xiazhuyun2/rice-type-classification/README.md

 # rice-type-classification
-Rice type classification on kaggle \n
+Rice type classification on kaggle

 Solution based on YouTube  "Learn PyTorch in 5 Projects – Tutorial"